Juniperus turbinata

 Juniperus turbinata is a woody plant in the family Cupressaceae.

-The species was previously treated as part of Juniperus phoenicea, which is now regarded as restricted to Spain and France, whereas J. turbinata is found from Macaronesia throughout the Mediterranean to the Arabian Peninsula.
+The species was previously treated as part of Juniperus phoenicea, which is now regarded as restricted to Spain and France, whereas J. turbinata is found throughout the Mediterranean and in the Arabian Peninsula.
+As of 2023, plants occurring in the Canary Islands, previously considered as part of the same species, are treated as the separate species J. canariensis.

 Description

 Juniperus turbinata resembles J. phoenicea.
 It is a shrub or small tree up to 8 m in height.
 The smaller branches have reddish bark.
 The adult leaves are scale-like, closely pressed to the twigs.
 Pollen is produced in the autumn (October to November), rather than in spring as in J. phoenicea.
 The seed cones are 7–11 mm long (longer than in J. phoenicea), and somewhat elongated, especially when immature.
 Each cone typically has 7–9 seeds (fewer than J. phoenicea).

 Taxonomy

 J. turbinata was first described by Giovanni Gussone in 1844.
 It has been treated as a variety or subspecies of J. phoenicea.
-Plants occurring in the Canary Islands have been treated as the separate species J. canariensis.
 DNA from populations previously assigned to J. phoenicea var. phoenicea and J. phoenicea var. turbinata was studied, and the results were published in 2013.
 It was found that the two taxa were clearly separated, and hence best treated as two species.
-No significant difference was found between Canary Island populations and other populations of J. turbinata.